gnang/HypermatrixAlgebraPackage/README.md

 ```

 The sum of hypermatrices can taken over a list of hypermatrices.
-We ilustrate this by constructing a symbolic symmetric hypermatrix.
+We ilustrate this by constructing a symbolic symmetric hypermatrix as follows.

 ```python
 sage: sum([HM(2,2,2,'a').transpose(i) for i in range(3)])